MarHaj/tidhub/README.md

 # TidHub

 Running several wikis via `Tiddlywiki` on `Node.js` from a command line can be a kind of pain in the ass.
-Especially if you run wikis in the background, use many terminals and have forgotten from which one you had run them or which ports you had assigned to them etc.
+Especially if you run wikis in the background, use many terminals and have forgotten from which one you had run them or which ports you had assigned to them.

 TidHub is a simple bash script that greatly simplifies management of wikis on your machine.
 Instead of remembering or finding paths, pids, ports it introduces concept of wiki *keys*.
 These Wiki keys are easy-to-write aliases to wikis on your computer which you define by yourself.

 TidHub utilizes wiki keys list that is stored in a very simple config file.
 The config file template is created (if the user interactively agrees) by the program itself.
-You only have to edit this template.
+You only have to edit the template.

 ## Functionality